nurpax/c64jasm/docs-src/docs/index.md

 ### For-loops

-To repeat a particular set of instructions or data statements, use `!for`.
+Use `!for` to repeat a particular set of instructions or data statements.

 Repeating code generation.
 For-loops are typically written using the built-in `range()` function that returns an array of integers.
 This works similar to Python's `range` built-in.